rbnhmll/is-my-app-viable/README.md

 # is-my-app-viable

-> Check if your app is a good idea
+> Check if your app is a good idea.
+Spoiler: It's not

 ## Build Setup